William Bell (theologian): Life

 William Bell was born in Greenwich, a town growing in prosperity and importance due to the expansion in size and professionalism of the British Royal Navy during the early eighteenth century.
 His father was also called William Bell.
-The son was educated at a private classical school, Greenwich School and then, on 29 May 1749, commenced his university level studies at Magdalene College, Cambridge.
+The son was educated at a private classical school, Greenwich School and then, on 29 May 1749, commenced his university-level studies at Magdalene College, Cambridge.

 Bell received his BA degree in 1753, with marks that placed him eighth on the university examination results list, and he was elected a fellow of Magdalene College the same year.
-Cambridge at this time was still included in the Diocese of Lincoln, and it was at Lincoln that on 27 September 1754 Bell was ordained a deacon, becoming a full church of England minister the next year, on 21 December 1755.
+Cambridge at this time was still included in the Diocese of Lincoln, and it was at Lincoln that on 27 September 1754 Bell was ordained a deacon, becoming a full Church of England minister the next year, on 21 December 1755.
 He received his MA in 1756.
-His master's thesis, entitled "A dissertation on the following subject: what causes principally contribute to render a nation populous?
-And what effect has the populousness of a nation on its trade?" became his first published work, and it won him a prize, for dissertations on trade matters.
+His master's thesis – entitled A dissertation on the following subject: what causes principally contribute to render a nation populous?
+And what effect has the populousness of a nation on its trade? – became his first published work, and it won him a prize, for dissertations on trade matters.
 He was one of two winners that year of a prize recently created by the politician-aristocrat Charles Townshend, reflecting the importance of mercantile interests to the contemporary political establishment.
 The published version of the dissertation was dedicated to another, exceptionally powerful politician, the Duke of Newcastle, on whose behalf Bell, in turn, subsequently proved himself what one source terms an "able university politician".
-William Bell's published work on the interaction of trade and changes in population levels proved moderately influential in the debates on subjects that fired academic debate at the time: a German language translation appeared in 1762, under the less convoluted title "Quellen und Folgen einer starken Bevölkerung".
+Bell's published work on the interaction of trade and changes in population levels proved moderately influential in the debates on subjects that fired academic debate at the time: a German-language translation appeared in 1762, under the less convoluted title Quellen und Folgen einer starken Bevölkerung.